-Nepal is a relatively small economy with a sizable population, 29.3 million as of 2017.
-However, over 30 per cent of the economy is dependent on remittances.
-Places as remote as Cheskam in the northeast have recently been receiving more money from their loved ones in the diaspora.
+Nepal is a relatively small economy with a sizable population of 29.3 million as of 2017.
+However, over 30 percent of the economy is dependent on remittances.
+As a result, places as remote as Cheskam in the northeast have recently received more money from their loved ones in the diaspora.

-There are several options to use when sending money home to your family, relatives and friends.
+When sending money home to your family, relatives, and friends, there are several options to use.
 The formal are banks and money transfer operators (MTOs).

-Nepal has close to 250 financial institutions licenced by the Nepal Rastra Bank (the central bank of Nepal).
-However, not every financial institution has the capacity and mandate to provide wire transfer services, but most of them do, including the 28 Class A commercial banks.
+Nepal has close to 250 financial institutions licensed by the Nepal Rastra Bank (the central bank of Nepal).
+However, not every financial institution has the capacity and mandate to provide wire transfer services, but most do, including the 28 Class A commercial banks.

 About 60% of Nepalese are unbanked.
 This phenomenon makes wire transfers the least preferred way of sending money to the country.
-It takes about 3 to 5 days for a typical wire transfer from Qatar to get to a Nepalese in Kathmandu.
+A typical wire transfer from Qatar takes about 3 to 5 days to get to a Nepalese in Kathmandu.
 The cost of sending is relatively higher compared to money transfer operators.

-These inconveniences have made Nepalese abroad to seek for alternative ways of sending money to their loved ones back home.
+These inconveniences have made Nepalese abroad seek alternative ways of sending money to their loved ones back home.

-Money transfer operators require that you signup for an account, pay for the transfer using a debit card, credit card, bank debit (ACH), bank transfer or cash deposit.
-Once your account is loaded, you can transfer to a bank account or cash pickup agent through the website, mobile app or at a store.
+Money transfer operators require that you signup for an account, pay for the transfer using a debit card, credit card, bank debit (ACH), bank transfer, or cash deposit.
+Once your account is loaded, you can transfer to a bank account or cash pickup agent through the website, mobile app, or store.

 When sending money to Nepal using MTOs, you can choose any of the following methods depending on your preferences and interests.

 Bank transfers – You can deposit money directly into the recipient’s account in Nepal.
 Of course, this method serves the banked population.
-Most people in areas such as Province 2, the most multidimensionally poor province in Nepal, do not have access to banking facilities.
-For this reason, bank transfers whether from MTOs to banks or bank to bank, are not commonly used in Nepal.
+However, most people in areas such as Province 2, the most multidimensionally poor province in Nepal, do not have access to banking facilities.
+For this reason, bank transfers, whether from MTOs to banks or bank to bank, are not commonly used in Nepal.

-Mobile Wallet – If you are sending from Qatar to Nepal, you can use OMM mobile wallet service to deposit directly to the recipient’s mobile in Nepal.
+Mobile Wallet – If you are sending from Qatar to Nepal, you can use the OMM mobile wallet service to deposit directly to the recipient’s mobile in Nepal.
 This method is convenient for small amounts.
-However, the maximum you can send per day is 10,000 Qatari riyals equivalent to $2,740.
+However, the maximum you can send per day is 10,000 Qatari riyals, equivalent to $2,740.